hongtao021022/hongtao021022.github.io/_pages/markdown.md

 <br/>
 __Click the <font color=lightblue>links</font> to view the corresponding supporting documents.__

-My educational background mainly consists of two institutions: Beijing International Studies University (BISU), where I pursued a [Bachelor's degree in International Economics and Trade from 2020 to 2025](../files/03-BISU Certificate of Attending.pdf), and Peking University (PKU), where I participated in the [Minor Program of Economics from 2022 to 2025](../files/02-PKU Certificate of Attending.pdf).
+My educational background mainly consists of two institutions:
+ - Beijing International Studies University (BISU), where I pursued a [Bachelor's degree in International Economics and Trade from 2020 to 2025](../files/03-BISU Certificate of Attending.pdf),
+ - Peking University (PKU), where I participated in the [Minor Program of Economics from 2022 to 2025](../files/02-PKU Certificate of Attending.pdf).

 __Expected graduation time: July, 2025__

 In 2020, I began my full-time study in the Bachelor's program of International Economics and Trade at the School of Economics, BISU.
-Concurrently, in 2022, I enrolled in the Economics Minor Program at PKU.
-At BISU, I focused on fundamental economics courses, while at PKU, I deived into advanced economics courses such as Applied Microeconometrics and Special Topics on Chinese Economy.
-I also engaged in undergraduate research training and worked as a research assistant at PKU.
-Thus, these two programs together form the core of my economics education.
+Concurrently, in 2022, I enrolled in the Economics Minor Program at PKU as full time student.
+At BISU, I focused on fundamental economics courses, while at PKU, I deived into further economics courses such as Applied Microeconometrics and Special Topics on Chinese Economy.
+I also engaged in [Undergraduate Research Training](https://hongtao021022.github.io/talks/PKU_Undergraduate_Research) and worked as a research assistant at PKU.
+Thus, the core of my economics education was jointly provided by BISU and PKU.

 Besides my studies in economics, I also take a __Multi-Major studies in International Affairs and International Relations__ at BISU, which was driven by my passion for International Politics.